Fabiano-Felipe/Fabiano-Felipe/README.md

 ## Engineering Philosophy

-> *Validate proof of concept, ship fast, without proof the work might be for nothing.*
+> *Ship a working prototype as soon as possible.
+Validate the idea generating a proof of concept, learn quickly if the Product/Service can work and if have a consumer-base.*

-- Ship fast, iterate later
+- Ship fast, iterate later.
-- Ship quality code, learn continuously
+- Ship quality code, learn continuously.
-- Ship value, not complexity
+- Ship value, not complexity.
-- Ship the minimum that works; expand from proof
+- Ship the minimum that works; expand from proof.
-- Ship working prototypes before architectural debates
+- Ship working prototypes before architectural debates.

 ---

-## Outside the Terminal
+## Outside the Desk

 Eating good food · Reading sci-fi books · Watching new movies · Still coding